computer-reinvention/ChainFactory/README.md

-# Project Name: LLM Chains
+# ChainFactory: Mass manufacture your LLM chains.

 ## Overview

 ChainFactory is a utility to build LLM chains by just describing the chain in a simple YAML file.
 The created chains can be exported as Python code and used in your projects as it is.
+This allows chains that create chains on the fly.

 ## Features

-- **Dynamic Task Management**: Define and manage sequences of tasks easily.
-- **LLM Integration**: Seamlessly integrate LLMs into each step of the task chain.
-- **Flexibility**: Customize task chains to suit a wide range of applications.
-- **Error Handling**: Robust error handling to ensure smooth execution.
-- **Extensible**: Easily extend the framework to include new tasks or modify existing ones.

-## Getting Started
+I'm still brainstorming aaaaaaaaaaaaaa

 ### Installation